NateEag/how-i-code/drafts/triaging-issues.rst

 Issue triage is the process of turning issue reports into prioritized database entries with all available information to help developers resolve them.

+It is a business-critical function and should be one of the top priorities for any team that supports live software.
+Software is only useful when it `helps users </caring-for-users.html>`__, and by definition any untriaged issue could be a hard blocker for all current users, so untriaged issues should be treated as high-severity problems until they have been shown to be otherwise.

+Thus, the list of untriaged issues should contain zero items at end-of-day.
+Even if a team consists solely of one developer, that developer should take time every day to empty the untriaged issue queue.
+Otherwise, it becomes a minefield of potentially disastrous issues, and evidence that the development team does not really care what's happening to users in production.

 ..
 TODO Point out that the zeroth and most important step in issue flow is receiving the report from a user, apologizing for the fact that they've experienced an issue, and letting them know if it's a known issue.